 Betsy has been named the "Best of Cleveland" Weather Forecaster by the readers of Cleveland Magazine in 2015, 2016, 2017, 2018 and 2019.
 She's also been featured on the magazine's cover of the "City List" issue and is a "Most Interesting People" alumna.

-Additionally, KIing has been featured in other publications like Cleveland Scene (2018 Best TV Personality, 2016 Best Meteorologist), and Akron Magazine.
+Additionally, KIing has been featured in other publications like Cleveland Scene (2019 Best Anchor, 2018 Best TV Personality, 2016 Best Meteorologist), and Akron Magazine.

 Passionate about teaching people of all ages about the weather, Betsy created and annually produces 3News' Weather Education Day with the Cleveland Indians.
 She often speaks at schools and civic organization meetings, as well as giving her time to many charity events throughout the area.
 The Hattie Larlham organization, which cares for and promotes the independence of people with disabilities, named her to the elite Rudolph H. Garfield Circle of Caring in 2012, as well as previously honoring her with a 2004 Media Service Award.